5 Super Helpful Non-Photography Items In My Photography Backpack

 The beauty of good blotting paper, AKA oil control film, is that it picks up and absorbs excess sebum, while leaving moisture on skin and not removing the existing makeup from the skin, and obviously not adding any more of it.

-I’ve had a sample of Blue Paper for a while, but the sticky thingie that’s supposed to be helping you to pull out the next sheet of film from the pack was so sticky it would tear each and every sheet before I got to use it.
-I recently purchased Skinfood Oil Control Film and it is wonderful, and is actually cheaper than Blue Paper.
+I’ve had a sample of Blue Paper for a while, but the sticky thingie that’s supposed to be helping you to pull out the next sheet of the paper from the pack was so sticky it would tear each and every sheet before I got to use it.
+I recently purchased Premium Facial Oil Blotting Paper and it is wonderful, and is actually inexpensive.

 There are a few more little things that I always have on me for my shoots, but I’ll leave those for another time!